 Dr. Vixie's August 4th written response to additional questions requested after the hearing on botnet takedowns is also available from the official U.S. Committee on the Judiciary Committee hearing website at

-Submitted to ICANN in response to their misuse survey report.
+Submitted to ICANN in August 2013 in response to ICANN's Expert Working Group report.

 Updates and Commentary from the Messaging, Malware and Mobile Anti-Abuse Working Group

 There is no blog posts.